Make Money With Horses

 Less than 10 per cent of those who operate a horse training or horse care business have any credentials at all; less than 1 per cent has a degree or professional certification in equine studies.
 (And don’t let anyone tell you they are “qualified” because they have years of experience—experience is not a substitute for knowledge.)

 Get credentials and start just about any kind of horse business you want.
-You’ll be a
+You’ll be a success.

 When you have credentials, you’ll be in demand.
 Apply for a job and list your education credentials and it’s almost a guarantee you’ll get hired.
 Business can’t find enough “credentialed” horse lovers.

 There are more than 200 colleges in the US today offering equine study degrees, not to mention the “online” equine study degree programs available.
 If you want an education, you can get it.